micromark/micromark-extension-gfm/readme.md

 ## API

-This package exports the following identifiers: `gfm`, `gfmHtml`.
+This package exports the identifiers `gfm` and `gfmHtml`.
 There is no default export.

-This extensions supports the endorsed [`development` condition][dev].
+The export map supports the endorsed [`development` condition][condition].
 Run `node --conditions development module.js` to get instrumented dev code.
 Without this condition, production code is loaded.

 ### `gfm(options?)`

+Add support for parsing GFM in markdown.

-A function that can be called to get an extension for micromark to parse GFM (can be passed in `extensions`).
+Function that can be called to get a syntax extension for micromark (passed in `extensions`).

 ##### `options`